reese/blog/content/thoughts/being-a-grown-up/index.md

 And in that joy, we find our freedom in wide open space.
 We are redeemed not by living a definite purpose, but by freeing everything else.
 I find resonance in the words of my [childhood pastor](https://thealabamabaptist.org/jim-barnette-longtime-pastor-and-samford-professor-dies-at-age-59/#:~:text=you%20have%20been%20redeemed%20and%20you%20are%20being%20redeemed), the words that rang in my ears every Sunday morning:

 "And by the love of God, you have been redeemed, and you are _being_ redeemed.
 So go in peace."

+[^life]: The latter being the focus of the work of folks like [John Vervaeke](https://youtu.be/yImlXr5Tr8g?t=99) and [David Chapman](https://meaningness.com/), among others.

+[^land]: From _The Myth of Sisyphus_

+[^living]: "Feels like I'm sinning when I’d be seeing the light / Cause now I'm working on this living just to rap about life / That's some backwards commitment" -- Jonwayne, ["Out of Sight"](https://www.youtube.com/watch?v=l4F21FUL1b8)

+[^unanswerable]: It's not explicitly in these lists, but it's in the same vein as what many Buddhist traditions refer to as "the imponderables" or "[unanswerable questions](https://en.wikipedia.org/wiki/The_unanswerable_questions)."